BillJr99/Ursinus-CS274/_pages/Labs/lab-aludesign.md

 ghdl -a and2.vhd
 ghdl -a and2_tb.vhd
 ghdl -e and2_tb
-./and2_tb --vcd=waveform.vcd
+ghdl -r and2_tb --vcd=waveform.vcd # on some systems, the command may be: ./and2_tb --vcd=waveform.vcd
 ```
 This will output the report statements within the testbench and output a waveform timeline that you can view in `gtkwave`.

-You can view the waveform via:
+You can view the waveform by downloading a tool called [gtkwave](https://sourceforge.net/projects/gtkwave/), and running:

 ```
 gtkwave waveform.vcd